taishi-i/awesome-ChatGPT-repositories/README.md

  * [TaskMatrix](https://github.com/microsoft/taskmatrix) - @jksyaw @LangChainAI @FlowiseAI @bubble If the prompts are descriptive and distinguishable from each other, my understanding is the agent can still work fine for a large number of tools.
 For a sample use of a list of tools check out Microsoft's visualChatGPT repo  not sure with 1 million…
  * [GPTWorld](https://github.com/srush/gptworld) - A puzzle to learn about prompting
  * [DemoGPT](https://github.com/melih-unsal/demogpt) - ⚡ DemoGPT enables you to create quick demos by just using prompts. ⚡    🌟 Star to support our work!
+ * [text-to-colorscheme](https://github.com/svermeulen/text-to-colorscheme) - Neovim colorschemes generated on the fly with a text prompt using ChatGPT
+ * [gpt-prompt-engineer](https://github.com/mshumer/gpt-prompt-engineer) - Introducing `gpt-prompt-engineer` ✍️An agent that creates optimal GPT prompts.Just describe the task, and a chain of AI systems will:- Generate many possible prompts- Test them in a ranked tournament- Return the best promptAnd it's open-source:
+ * [prompt-engineering-for-javascript-developers](https://github.com/dabit3/prompt-engineering-for-javascript-developers) - Notes summarized from ChatGPT Prompt Engineering for Developers by DeepLearning.ai

 |Name|GitHub Stars|Language|License|